Congratulations to Mona Black of Tucson, AZ our 2017 Direct Colors End of Summer Photo Contest Winner!

 Acid Staining a Bathroom Floor Step by Step

 “Et viola!
 Winner of Direct Colors End of Summer Contest 2017.
-Thank you to Direct Colors for providing the tools and resources for us to complete a project we would have never dreamed possible with amazing results.
+Thank you to Direct Colors for providing the tools and resources for us to complete a project we would have never dreamed possible with such amazing results.

 The prep work is the most challenging part but well worth it in the end, we were so excited after finishing the master bathroom floor, that we have since completed our master bedroom, with plans to finish the entire house.”